zzisbeauty/Star-Attention/README.md

 1. **Phase 1 - Context Encoding**: The context tokens are processed using blockwise-local attention, with the context segmented into blocks where each block is prefixed with an anchor block.
 2. **Phase 2 - Query Processing and Token Generation**: The query and response tokens attend to all prior cached tokens through sequence-global attention.

+Star Attention **improves the inference time by up to 11x** while **preserving 95-100% of accuracy**.
+The method is **compatible with most Transformer-based LLMs trained with global attention, operating seamlessly out-of-the-box without additional training/finetuning.** Furthermore, Star Attention is **orthogonal to other optimization methods**, including Flash Attention and KV cache compression techniques, allowing for potential combined enhancements.

-The codebase contains the implementation of Star Attention in PyTorch using the [HuggingFace Transformers](https://github.com/huggingface/transformers) library, along with the code for launching inference with Star Attention on two benchmarks: RULER and BABILong.
+This codebase contains the implementation of Star Attention in PyTorch using the [HuggingFace Transformers](https://github.com/huggingface/transformers) library, along with the code for launching inference with Star Attention on two benchmarks: RULER and BABILong.

 <div align="center">
   <table>